mattmeisinger/node-modern-app/README.md

 -----------|----------------------------
  entity    | customer or agent
  id        | id of the entity
- operation | create, update, delete
+ operation | create, update, destroy

 #### Examples
 ##### Example 1: A Customer (with Id 10) in Zip 10027 is created